For an up and coming beauty brand, it may be thought that there is little…

 For information and example on how beauty brands stay successful through multi-channel digital strategy visit here!

+So, the vote is up to you: Sephora vs. ULTA?
 Tell us in the comments below which retailer is your go-to for all things beauty!